'Hate-in-India' & Make-in-India can't coexist: Rahul to PM - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 “Modi ji, Hate-in-India and Make-in-India can’t coexist!
 Time to focus on India’s devastating unemployment crisis instead,” Gandhi said.

 Gandhi and the Congress have been attacking the government over the issue of unemployment.
-(AGENCIES)
+(PTI)

 ‘Hate-in-India’ & Make-in-India can’t coexist: Rahul to PM